 In 2020, Rathmullan man Arthur Lynch compiled a 40 minute film about the railway line from Letterkenny to Burtonport (better known as the Burtonport Extension).

 The film includes drone footage of the line, information on the people who worked on the construction of the line, people who operated the stations and gatehouses.
 The film was first showing in the Station House Hotel on Friday, February 21 2020.
-It was an interest reminiscing for people in the town especially those who lived in the Creeslough Station house.
+It was an interesting reminiscing for people in the town especially those who lived in the Creeslough Station house.